 In the immediate aftermath of the tragedy of 9/11, which took 3,000 lives, as others speculated about the designs and symbolism of building on Ground Zero, the New York Times’s David Dunlap took stock of the city’s existing towers.
 “Even now, a skyline of twins,” he said, “New York, New York has a penchant for saying things twice.”

 From today’s perspective, perhaps the absence of twins in the competition was a portent of things to come.
-20 years later, New York’s skyline has has dramatically transformed.
+Twenty-one years later, New York’s skyline has has dramatically transformed.
 Studded with showcase pieces by global firms and name-brand architects — each with its signature style of glass tower for a global city rather than a particular place — many of the standout buildings that have been erected in the past two decades are tall, solitary structures.
 The ghostly tribute to Minoru Yamasaki’s Twin Towers that beams out of lower Manhattan each anniversary is one of the few notable post-attack twins to mark the skyline.

 For contemporary critics such as the New York Time’s Ada Louise Huxtable, the disjuncture between the scale of the structure and the delicacy of their façades posed a problem of structural expression.
 By contrast, with his design, Yamasaki hoped that “The day of the all-glass building [would be] finished,” adding, “As for mirror glass, I detest it.”

 While these audacious engineering feats paved the way for skyscrapers in the late 20th century, they also contributed to the tragedy in the new Millenium.
 Like most buildings before 9/11, Yamasaki’s towers were designed to withstand total collapse.
 However, when exposed to the high temperatures, the steel columns in both structures weakened.
 The loads they had once born were redistributed to other structural supports unprepared for the extra burden.